xenanetworks/open-automation-python-api/docs/source/understand_xoa_python/hlfunc_guide.rst

    Read more about `Auto Negotiation and Link Training on NRZ and PAM4 based Ethernet Interfaces <https://xenanetworks.com/whitepaper/autoneg-link-training/>`_.

-**XOA UTIL ANLT** provides the following functionalities for you to do auto-negotiation and link training tests.
+In HL-FUNC, you can find the following functionalities to do auto-negotiation and link training tests.

 AN Functionalities
 ^^^^^^^^^^^^^^^^^^^^